Exercise during pregnancy

 - Lung disease

-- A pregnancy with twins, triplets or more.
+- A pregnancy with twins, triplets or more (also called multiples).
 Being pregnant with multiples increases your chances for having preterm labor.

 - Vaginal bleeding during the second or third trimesters (from 4 months of pregnancy on) that doesn’t go away